The train driver is charged with 79 counts of homicide by professional recklessness

-The express passenger service was nearing the end of a six-hour trip from Madrid to the town of Ferrol in northwest Spain when the crash occurred, the state railway said.
+The express passenger service was nearing the end of a six-hour trip from Madrid to the town of Ferrol, on the Atlantic coast, when the crash occurred, the state railway said.

 Security footage revealed how, as the train hurtled around a bend, its cars derailed and slammed on their sides into a concrete support structure for a bridge.

 Flames burst out of one train car as another car was snapped in half.
 Rescue crews and fellow passengers pulled bodies through broken windows and pried open doors as stunned survivors looked on.

 Maria Vigo, whose home is on the bank above the rail tracks, told CNN how she heard a crash, then the deafening squeal of metal on concrete.

 “When I saw the rail car flip into the air, I imagined something just horrible had happened,” she said.